ijcresse/picresse/README.md

   overwritten by anything 2
   cleared by hitting empty again 1 ensure doesn't interfere with puzzle solving, just colors square 2-3

+p0a: refactor controller
+ add event triggers for each key tie triggers into movement, update lastMove remove old triggers for movement
+ BONUS have controller keys be static vars set by player players can view/update controls in options menu

 p1: create puzzle 8
- 'draw puzzle' button on main menu 2 new draw puzzle view 5 use current puzzle view 1 change functionality to support puzzle creation 3 on fly puzzle code generation 1 only fill grid, no need to alert puzzle or anything 3 fill and clear only, no cross/hint 1
+ draw puzzle button on main menu 2 new draw puzzle view 5x use current puzzle view 1 change functionality to support puzzle creation 3 on fly puzzle code generation 1 only fill grid, no need to alert puzzle or anything 3x fill and clear only, no cross/hint 1x

    +resize functionality (wipes progress) NOT MVP 5
     menu button brings up options 3